UMMS-Biocore/debrowser-docs/docs/heatmap/heatmap.rst

 .. tip::

     We strongly recommend normalization before plotting heatmaps.
-To normalize, please change the parameters that are located under: **Select Plot options -> Normalization Methods** and select the method from the dropdown box.
+To normalize, please change the parameters that are located under: **Data options -> Normalization Methods** and select the method from the dropdown box.